Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Bruuk - the squat brick of a brownfur, who had given her a fetching and slightly nervous ear-flick when they arrived - was apparently among their crew.
 That didn’t matter at the moment because he and Gorku were still listening raptly to Leemu, who was telling them about a recent adventure to do some ship repairs on-orbit.
 Leemu hadn’t let his certifications expire, apparently.

-“Yeah, it was *super* weird, yijao?
-Human freighter named the *Mostly Harmless - ”*
+"Yeah, it was *super* weird, yijao?
+Human freighter named the *Mostly Harmless - "*

-“They named it *that?”*
+"They named it *that?"*

-“Our own *Great Father* has the ‘Drunker on Turkeyer’ and the ‘Silent But Deadly’ under his personal registration, so…” Leemu chittered.
-“Anyway!
+"Our own *Great Father* has the ‘Drunker on Turkeyer’ and the ‘Silent But Deadly’ under his personal registration, so…" Leemu chittered.
+"Anyway!
 The Humans are up to something *sneaky* I bet.
-They wanted another *five gigawatts* of onboard generation!”
+They wanted another *five gigawatts* of onboard generation!"

 Gorku, not being an electrical engineer apparently, furrowed his brow.
-“I take it ‘das a lotta voom?”
+"I take it ‘das a lotta voom?"

-“It’s an *absurd* amount of voom,” Bruuk chittered.
+"It’s an *absurd* amount of voom," Bruuk chittered.
 She hadn’t had much chance to socialize with him yet, as he was far too devoted to things other than tacos lately.
 Too bad, really.
 She normally didn’t go in for brownfurs because...well.
 The memories were still a bit raw.
 But Bruuk?
 Somehow he didn’t trigger that in her.
 It wasn’t just because he was short for a brownie, either.

 Hmm.
 She flicked her ears, considering.
 Then she remembered her tacos and got back to work.

-“Mining ship?”
-He offered, “or something like that?”
+"Mining ship?"
+He offered, "or something like that?"

-“Could be?
-I know Hephaestus moved over to using field-based mining instead of conventional demolition, and the power draw on a cutting field is *huge…”*
+"Could be?
+I know Hephaestus moved over to using field-based mining instead of conventional demolition, and the power draw on a cutting field is *huge…"*

-“Cimbrean’s a largely undeveloped system, outside of this planet’s shields,” the Robalin said.
-“A mining ship would make sense!
-Especially now.”
+"Cimbrean’s a largely undeveloped system, outside of this planet’s shields," the Robalin said.
+"A mining ship would make sense!
+Especially now."

-“Now?”
+"Now?"
 The Kwmbwrw asked.
-“They’re finally lifting that lockdown, aren’t they?”
+"They’re finally lifting that lockdown, aren’t they?"

-“Not completely!
+"Not completely!
 Big commercial transport is still a few years out, I bet.
-And even then, it’s *probably* a good idea for planets to be self-sufficient, isn’t it?”
-She nibbled on her taco, then made a frustrated noise. “..Ugh, how am I supposed to eat these without them falling apart everywhere?”
+And even then, it’s *probably* a good idea for planets to be self-sufficient, isn’t it?"
+She nibbled on her taco, then made a frustrated noise. "..Ugh, how am I supposed to eat these without them falling apart everywhere?"

-“Like this!”
+"Like this!"
 Gorku opened wide and bit off a third of his with the satisfying *cronch* that Leela personally considered to be the best part of the taco experience.

-“Yeah, okay, but I think you’re forgetting how my mouthparts don’t work that way…”
+"Yeah, okay, but I think you’re forgetting how my mouthparts don’t work that way…"

-“Here.”
+"Here."
 The Human with the eye handed over one of the plastic sharing platter trays.
-“Tacos are kinda meant to be a little messy.”
+"Tacos are kinda meant to be a little messy."

-“Mmf-hmmf!”
-Gorku agreed, enthusiastically. “‘Course, that ain’t the *only* weird thing Leemu’s seen in orbit lately…” Leela decided she liked Gorku, too.
+"Mmf-hmmf!"
+Gorku agreed, enthusiastically. "‘Course, that ain’t the *only* weird thing Leemu’s seen in orbit lately…" Leela decided she liked Gorku, too.
 Somehow, despite his Stoneback training, he just *couldn’t* seem threatening to her, even despite his size.

 The young couple were the last to get their order, and lingered long after the Brutes had conspired about their travels, and the Crew had lightly pondered the odd goings-on above them.
 Julian had clapped the young man on the shoulder before he left, exchanged some kind words, and wandered off with his friends.
 Both groups were heading toward the park.